 Fermenting Summer’s Bounty

-Because we are careening towards summer, when there will soon be plenty of fresh, seasonal fruits and vegetables, we’ll talk mostly about the fermentation of those foods to get that important dose of healthy flora into your system.
+As summer and warmer weather approach there will be plenty of fresh, seasonal fruits and vegetables for pickling and fermenting that will provide that important dose of healthy flora into your system.

 Here’s a fantastic summer side dish that’s not fermented, but crisp, fresh and will keep for several days in the refrigerator.